3 Powerful Reasons Kids Need to Write

-Then take time each week to read and savor what your kids have written together.
+Then take time each week to read and savor together what your kids have written.
 Talk about it.
 Ask them what they like best about each entry.
 Point out where you see improvement.
 Let them know what you enjoy and find most interesting.
 Seeing improvement is critical to anyone’s ongoing motivation, so be a cheerleader and enthusiastic writing coach.
 At least once a year take out your children’s previous writings and compare these with their current year’s work.
 Together notice how each child is growing as a thinker, learner, and writer.

 #3 Capture Their Voices

 In my opening letter to students in Writers in Residence, volume 2, I write “your ideas, memories, investigations, and stories are all part of what makes you you right now in this time and place—and that is worth saving.”
 That brings me to the third powerful reason kids need to write. . .

 Writing gives voice to each child’s individuality.
 If there is one thing God obviously loves, it is our diversity.
 Throughout creation we see the abundance of His creative spirit overflowing—no two snowflakes alike; no end to the different species of plants and animals we discover.
 God is more glorified when we put what makes us unique on display.
 Forget about assigning those formulaic essays that you also hated to write in school.
 Instead focus on helping your kids express with words what only they have thought, experienced, or imagined.
 We need the God-given voice of each child to be captured, polished, and shared.

 Language is an amazing grace from God and a gift to steward and revel in.
 When we teach children to write, the benefits of skill and confidence in crafting words will open doors for them and help lead them into their futures.